nico-amsterdam/nico-amsterdam.github.io/index.md

 - 2006 An Inconvenient Truth - Al Gore, book and movie
 - 2012 Kyoto protocol extended to 2020
 - 2014 Okjökull glacier declared dead
-- 2016 The Paris Agreement sets out a global framework to avoid dangerous climate change by limiting global warming to well below 2°C and pursuing efforts to limit it to 1.5°C
+- 2016 The Paris Agreement sets out a global framework to avoid dangerous climate change by limiting global warming to well below 2 °C and pursuing efforts to limit it to 1.5 °C (2.7 °F)
 - 2019 The European Parliament declares climate emergency
 - 2019/20 Australia’s devastating bushfire season is likely to have released 830m tonnes of carbon dioxide
 - 2020 Covid crisis demonstrates that extraordinary measures are possible in extraordinary times, if the political will is available.